osglworks/java-aaa/README.md

 java-aaa
 ========

 A simple and easy to use authentication/authorization/accounting library for Java.
-At the moment `java-aaa` implemented the Authentication and Authorization part.
-Accounting is yet TBD.

 ### Concepts

 **<a name="principal"></a>Principal**